demystifyfp/demystifyfp/content/fsharp/blog/generic-programming-made-easy.md

 The `tryParseWith` function takes the `tryParseFunc` function of type  `string -> bool * 'a` as its first parameter and the environment variable name as its second parameter.
 If the environment variable exists, it does the parsing using the provided `tryParseFunc` function and returns either `Ok` with the parsed value or `Error` with the corresponding `EnvVarParseError` value.

-The `parseInt`, `parseBool` and `parseString` functions makes use of this `tryParseWith` function by providing it's corresponding parsing functions.
+The `parseInt`, `parseBool` and `parseString` functions make use of this `tryParseWith` function by providing it's corresponding parsing functions.

 ### Implementing parsePrimitive function

-Now we have functions to parse the specific types and all we need to do now is to leverage them in the `parsePrimitive` function.
+Now we have functions to parse the specific types, and all we need to do now is to leverage them in the `parsePrimitive` function.

 ```fsharp
 // string -> EnvVarParseResult<'T>